 REG Exam Overview & Insights

-The Regulation (REG) section of the CPA Exam tests a CPA candidate’s knowledge on federal taxation, business law, business ethics and professional and legal responsibilities.
-More than 60% of the REG exam focuses on federal taxation.
+The Regulation (REG) section of the CPA Exam tests a CPA candidate’s knowledge and skill level on federal taxation, business law, business ethics and professional and legal responsibilities.
+As laid out in the AICPA Blueprints, more than 60% of the REG exam focuses on federal taxation.

 REG Exam Content